nios-students/docs/wiki/pr.md

 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)

 Note: **Viva and activities/answering the paper come under SA/Practical exam. "pr." is the maximum of practical.
 “Seb Code” is the sebject code of the sebject.
 The marks for submitting file comes under FA marks.
-In Secondary (10th) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
+In Secondary (10th) Passing in practical isn't required i.e. You need to get 33% of the maximum marks.
+It doesn't matter how you score these marks.
 For a example in science and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed.
 Here 'Passing marks' are given for completeness.
 - What kind of questions will they ask in viva?
 Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc.....
 - Will they ask to Perform activities/experiments?